Valetra/Accounting-system-for-educational-buildings-and-their-classrooms/README.md

 1. Wait until docker containers will assemble and run.
 1. Open browser on page "http://localhost:3000/swagger" for use Building API.
 1. Open browser on page "http://localhost:3001/swagger" for use Classroom API.
+1. Open browser on page "http://localhost:15673" to see RabbitMq UI.